quist00/python-humanities-lesson/episodes/06-loops-and-functions.md

 ## If Loops

-The body of the test function now has two conditional loops (if loops) that check the values of `start_year` and `end_year`.
-If loops execute the body of the loop when some condition is met.
+The body of our function used a conditional *if* loop to check that values of `year` are in the dataframe. *If* loops execute the body of the loop when some condition is met.
 They commonly look something like this:

 ```python